Most experienced freelancers will likely tell you not to rely on freelancing marketplaces to find work.

 It’s good advice because those sites, like UpWork, pressure you to compete with other freelancers and lower your chances of landing high-paying jobs.

-That’s true and it’s good advice.
-But, the truth is, we all have to start someplace and the chances are even those so called expert freelancers have used a freelancing site at some point in their career to score a project or two.
+But, the truth is, we all have to start somewhere and the chances are even the most experienced freelancers have used a freelancing site at some point in their career to score a project or two.

-Try these brand new freelancing sites that I’ve found just for you.
+I’ve handpicked a few of the best new freelancing sites that might help you get started in freelancing more easily.
 These recently launched sites have low competition and will allow you to build your reputation without having to compete for low prices.

 Twine is a fresh and a rising freelance platform with over 175,000 freelancers working in design, music, and film industries.
 The platform is best for creative professionals offering services such as graphic design, illustration, music, film, game design, etc. Twine is completely free to use and it doesn’t charge any kind of a fee from freelancers.

 GlassDoor is not a freelance platform, it’s a job board that connects employers with freelancers.
 The site allows you to find jobs related to your industry near your local area and apply for the jobs.
 GlassDoor has a massive directory that will guarantee a freelancing gig for you.

 This UK based website offers two options for freelancers: A Free account with limited features or a £11.99 per month premium plan which allows users to bid on an unlimited number of projects, rank higher on the charts, access to business directories, and more.